 Unlike general ride-sharing platforms, after we try the app, it turns out that the Taxify app doesn’t give any vehicle options.
 After deciding the pickup and destination location in the app, you will see the trip cost and can confirm the booking right away.

-If you ride with Taxify then you will get a vehicle that is mostly 4 doors sedans or even hatchback that can accommodate up to 4 passengers.
+If you ride with them then you will get a vehicle that is mostly 4 doors sedans or even hatchback that can accommodate up to 4 passengers.

 As an example, the following are the car which you might get when ordering Taxify in Australia: Toyota Corolla, Mazda 3, Hyundai i30 or other similar cars.